Uni-Gal/Ayaka/book/src/platforms.md

 # Supported platforms
-`gal` is cross-platform, and the triples are supported with 3 tiers.
+Ayaka is cross-platform, and the triples are supported with 3 tiers.

 ## Tier 1
 Ensured to work well with these triples: